naranyala/naravisuals-web/docs/modules/03_02_frontend-modules.md

 Frontend module architecture in Vue for Tauri applications provides a clean separation of concerns by encapsulating components, stores, services, and types into focused modules.
 By following standardized patterns for module structure, state management, and inter-module communication, you can build maintainable and scalable frontend applications.

-Continue exploring related topics in our guide to [Backend Module Architecture](./03_07_backend-modules.md) to learn how to create modular backend services that complement your frontend modules.
+Continue exploring related topics in our guide to [Backend Modules](./03_01_backend-modules.md) to learn how to create modular backend services that complement your frontend modules.